Why Assisted Medical Detox is the Best Alternative

 - Heart failure

 The extent of severity and occurrence of symptoms will vary depending on the individual’s history of abuse, physical condition, any exacerbating co-existing medical and/or psychological conditions.
 During assisted medical detox, medications may be prescribed that help reduce or eliminate cravings, decrease anxiety and promote a gentle transition from drinking cessation.
-Long-term alcohol withdrawal3 symptoms such as anxiety, cravings and insomnia will gradually reduce in intensity.
+Long-term alcohol withdrawal3 symptoms such as anxiety, cravings, and insomnia will gradually reduce in intensity.
 Inpatient detox is the preferred option for most individuals.

 Alcohol detox is just the first step in overcoming a dependence on alcohol.
-Without professional therapy to begin learning how to live in sobriety, relapse is not only likely, but predictable.
-Such therapy often takes place in residential alcohol treatment centers and includes individual counseling, group therapy, educational lectures, and other treatment modalities tailored to meet the individual’s specific needs.
+Without professional therapy to begin learning how to live in sobriety, relapse is not only likely but predictable.
+Such therapy can take place in an alcohol rehab in Austin and includes individual counseling, group therapy, educational lectures, and other treatment modalities tailored to meet the individual’s specific needs.

-Detoxing from heroin4, one of the world’s most deadly and addictive drugs, should never be attempted alone.
-Not only could abrupt heroin cessation cause extremely dangerous, excruciating withdrawal symptoms, it could also prove fatal.
+Detoxing from heroin, one of the world’s most deadly and addictive drugs should never be attempted alone.4 Not only could abrupt heroin cessation cause extremely dangerous, excruciating withdrawal symptoms, it could also prove fatal.